dahalranjan/hello-world/README.md

 # hello-world
-Starting to code in github
+hi i have just started coding in github